manavsiddharthgupta/AddressNFT-token-dapp/README.md

 To interact with the contract:

-1. Deploy the contract to your chosen Ethereum network (Sepolia Testnet network).
+1. Deploy the contract to your Ethereum (Sepolia network).
 2. Update the `NEXT_PUBLIC_CONTRACT_ADDRESS` in your `.env` file with the deployed contract address.
 3. Use the provided functions in the frontend to interact with the contract through Ethers.js.